 - Associate Director, Child Study Center

-Dr. Laureen Teti has researched children’s emotion regulation and its relation to parent-child interactions in a variety of high risk families, including children prenatally exposed to cocaine and Black adolescent mothers living in a low-income urban community.
-She worked in 2006 with a small group of Penn State faculty to promote relations between the African American community in Harrisburg and child clinical and developmental researchers at the Child Study Center, which resulted in the establishment in 2007 of Parents And Children Together (PACT), a community-university partnership which includes representatives from early childhood agencies, parents, and other key leaders from the African American community in Harrisburg, PA.
+Dr. Laureen Teti has researched children’s emotion regulation and its relation to parent-child interactions in a variety of high-risk families, including children prenatally exposed to cocaine and Black adolescent mothers living in a low-income urban community.
+She worked in 2006 with a small group of Penn State faculty to promote relations between communities of color in Harrisburg and child clinical and developmental researchers at the Child Study Center, which resulted in the establishment in 2007 of Parents And Children Together (PACT), a community-university partnership which includes representatives from early childhood agencies, parents, and other key leaders from communities of color in Harrisburg, PA.
 Laureen served on PACT’s Administrative team, and as an Associate Director, from 2007 to 2020.
 In her role as the CSC’s Associate Director, she facilitates initiative activities and events, works closely with the Director on strategic planning, annual reports and budget management, and organizes the CSC’s Speaker Series.

 - Program Manager and Grants Specialist, Child Study Center

-Shannon Ranio is a Penn State Alum and joined the Child Study Center as our Program Manager and Grants Specialist in May 2015 after having more than 10 years of experience at Penn State, from the College of Earth and Mineral Sciences, Applied Research Laboratory, College of Engineering, and most recently the Psychology Department.
-In her role as Program Manager and Grants Specialist, Shannon works with CSC faculty on both pre- and post-award budgets, and helps with the development of grant applications and work plans.
+Robin Kephart joined the Child Study Center as our Program Manager and Grants Specialist in January 2023 after having over 30 years of experience in the College of the Liberal Arts.
+In her role as Program Manager and Grants Specialist, Robin works with CSC faculty on both pre- and post-award budgets and helps with the development of grant applications and work plans.
 She also manages the CSC Training Institute, both its programs and its budget.

 - Research Data Management Specialist, Child Study Center

 Jacqui graduated from the University of Florida with a Bachelor of Science degree in Psychology and has been working at the CSC since 2010.
-Her primary responsibilities at the CSC are to manage the FIRSt Families database, act as website editor and content manager for the CSC and FIRSt Families websites, as well as manage the CSC’s social media accounts and informational monitor.
+Her primary responsibilities are to manage the FIRSt Families database, act as website editor and content manager for the CSC and FIRSt Families websites, as well as manage the CSC’s social media accounts and informational monitor.
 She provides direct assistance to the Associate Director and works directly with the Graduate Research Assistant on specific projects.